usdot-jpo-ode/jpo-cvmanager/services/api/README.md

 - {"name": "John Doe", "email": "jdoe@gmail.com", "role": "admin"}

+### <b>/contact-support</b> <b>(POST)</b>

+Sends a support request email to all users subscribed to 'Support Requests' in the cv-manager.
+Please note that this functionality relies on the user_email_notification table in PostgreSQL to pull in all users subscribed to receive these notifications.

 ### <b>/rsuinfo</b> <b>(GET)</b>

 Returns all basic data for RSUs in the GCP Cloud SQL database.
 It performs a basic select all query from a table named "RsuData" that is located in a database specified by the environments variables.
 Returns single JSON object.